Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 Korean is the easiest and most phonetic of the three most popular East Asian languages: Chinese, Japanese, and Korean.
 It is consistent and easy to understand.

-The ‘Hangul’ is only used in South Korea.
+The ‘Hangul’ script is used only in South Korea.
 In North Korea, the same is ‘Chosŏngŭl.’
-Despite some variations, they are relatively small and can be ironed out very quickly.
+Despite some variation, they are relatively small and can be resolved quickly.

 But as a learner myself, I can assure you that the double consonants and pronunciations later become bothersome.
 Most people, like teachers, don’t even explain this on the internet.

-The immersion technique is effective, and that’s why living where you are acquiring the language helps a lot.
+The immersion technique is effective; therefore, living where you are acquiring the language helps substantially.
 Yet, I know that not everybody can afford to live in South Korea.

 As the pandemic arose, it brought chaos.
-But humans adapted to online platforms for meetings, schooling, jobs, etc.
+However, humans adapted to online platforms for meetings, schooling, and work.

 We can consider online language exchange sessions.
 You don’t exactly need to live in Korea to learn Korean.